Nokia plunges to three-year low after losing major AT&T deal to rival Ericsson

 Get Boston local news, weather forecasts, lifestyle and entertainment stories to your inbox.
 Sign up for NBC Boston’s newsletters.

-AT&T spend could nearly $14 billion over its five-year contract with Ericsson, the companies said Monday.
+AT&T spend is set to be near $14 billion over its five-year contract with Ericsson, the companies said late Monday.
 The partnership covers the deployment of an open radio access network (Open RAN) in the U.S., which AT&T expects to use for 70% of its wireless network traffic by late 2026.

-The partnership decision deals Nokia a significant blow through the loss of market share as a supplier to AT&T, which will seek the replacement of existing equipment in several places.
+The decision deals Nokia a significant blow through the loss of market share as a supplier to AT&T, which will see the replacement of existing Nokia equipment in several places.

-Nokia CEO Pekka Lundmark called the news "disappointing," but said that the company remained "fully committed" to Open RAN and had a strategy to diversity its business and improve profitability.
+Nokia CEO Pekka Lundmark called the news "disappointing," but said the company remained "fully committed" to Open RAN and had a strategy to diversify its business and improve profitability.

 The firm is already facing a troubled financial picture, following a plunge in its third-quarter earnings as customers cut costs.

-On Monday it said it expected revenue from AT&T in its mobile networks division, which has accounted for 5-8% of net sales in the year to date, would decrease over the next two to three years.
+On Monday it said it expected revenue from AT&T in its mobile networks division, which has accounted for 5%-8% of net sales in the year to date, would decrease over the next two to three years.
+It anticipates the division to remain profitable but flagged a delay in its timeline for achieving a double-digit operating margin of up to two years.

 The U.S. titan is also partnering with firms including Japan's Fujitsu, Intel and Dell.

-"With this collaboration, we will open up radio access networks, drive innovation, spur competition and connect more Americans with 5G and fiber," AT&T Network Executive Vice President Chris Sambar said in a Monday statement.
+"With this collaboration, we will open up radio access networks, drive innovation, spur competition and connect more Americans with 5G and fiber," Chris Sambar, executive vice president of AT&T Network, said in a Monday statement.